thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 <img src="http://thebustalab.github.io/integrated_bioanalytics/images/markdown_1.png" width="100%" style="display: block; margin: auto;" />

+You can compilie this document into a pdf.
+We can also run R chunks right inside the document and create figures.
 You should notice a few things when you compile this document:

 1. Headings: When you compile that code, the "# My first analysis" creates a header.
 You can create headers of various levels by increasing the number of hashtags you use in front of the header.
 For example, "## Part 1" will create a subheading, "### Part 1.1" will create a sub-subheading, and so on.

 2. Plain text: Plain text in an R Markdown document creates a plan text entry in your compiled document.
 You can use this to explain your analyses and your figures, etc.

-We can also run R chunks right in markdown and create figures.
+3. You can modify the output of a code chunk by adding arguments to its header.
+Useful arguments are fig.height, fig.width, and fig.cap.
 Dr. Busta will show you how to do this in class.

 ## exercises I {-}